-Healthy ecosystems thrive in the Wellington region and provide habitat for native biodiversity
+Vision Healthy ecosystems thrive in the Wellington region and provide habitat for native biodiversity

-The Strategy provides a common focus across the council's departments and guides activities relating to biodiversity under this overarching vision, which is underpinned by four operating principles and three strategic goals.
-Goal One drives the delivery of the Key Native Ecosystem (KNE) programme.
+The Strategy provides a common focus across Greater Wellington's departments and guides activities relating to biodiversity.
+The Vision is underpinned by four operating principles and three strategic goals.
+Goal One drives the delivery of the KNE Programme.